noteflakes/ripple/README.markdown

     cd my_music
     ripple

 Lyrics are entered in a separate file with the same part name and using the <code>.lyrics</code> or <code>.lyr</code> extension (the latter using enhanced syntax).
-Basso continuo figures are also entered in a separate file with the same part name and a <code>.figures</code> or <code>.fig</code> extension.
+Basso continuo figures are also entered in a separate file with the same part name and a <code>.figures</code> or <code>.fig</code> extension (the latter also using the improved Ripple syntax).

 Ripple will generate Lilypond files and put them into <code>my\_music/\_ly</code>, and then run Lilypond to produce PDF files that will be put in <code>my\_music/\_pdf</code>.